Who can participate in Pilates?

 I have done Pilates before - do I have to take an Introductory class?

-All new clients who choose to participate at The Pilates Loft must first take at least one (1) private session with a certified instructor prior to moving into any group class.
-Due to differences in teaching styles among studios and gyms and for pure safety purposes, one of our instructors must give approval for each client to move into group class and/or onto the next class level.
+All new clients who choose to participate at The Pilates Loft are strongly encouraged to take at least one (1) private session with a certified instructor prior to moving into any group class.
+Due to differences in teaching styles among studios and gyms and for pure safety purposes, it is in our clients best interest to have one of our instructors give approval for each client to move into group class and/or onto the next class level.
+However, if a new client is free from any recent surgeries, injuries or pregnancy and have no limitations to movement, they are welcome to try our Level 1 or Level 1/2 group classes.
 If you have any questions about this policy, please call us.

 What do I wear?

 Comfortable, form fitting exercise clothes are best.
 Dress comfortably so that your movement is free, but try not to wear clothing that is too loose fitting as you will be performing exercises that could cause a loose shirt to drift up the torso or loose shorts to fall open at the hip.
 Over sized clothes make it difficult for the instructor to observe your body during the workout.
 Shoes are not required and socks are optional.

 How often do you recommend a Pilates workout?

 "In 10 sessions you will feel a difference; in 20 sessions you will see a difference and in 30 sessions you will have a whole new body."- Joseph Pilates

 With any form of exercise, consistency is key.
 In the beginning, your body is learning a lot of new information and your mind/body connection is being established.
 The optimal recommendation is 2-3 times per week, however, once a week on a very regular basis can also be beneficial, providing you are doing some other exercise during the week.

 Can I participate in Pilates if I have back problems or other injuries?